Changes to Google SERP Rankings

 Pop-ups and Overlays

-This could involve websites that show large obtrusive interstitials, which pop up and obscure the main content of the page.
+This could involve websites that show large, obtrusive interstitials, which pop up and obscure the main content of the page.
 This could be when the user is looking through the website, or immediately after it is accessed.
-The changes don’t affect pop ups about cookies, age warnings or pop up ads that take up a smaller, reasonable amount of space on the page.
-The aim of these new guidelines is to help improve mobile search experience, as pop up ads can be especially obtrusive on a smaller screen, meaning that users are unable to easily access the information they are looking for.
+The changes don’t affect pop-ups about cookies, age warnings or pop-up ads that take up a smaller, reasonable amount of space on the page.
+These new guidelines aim to help improve the mobile search experience, as pop-up ads can be especially obtrusive on a smaller screen, meaning that users are unable to easily access the information they are looking for.

 HTTP vs HTTPS

-In addition to these changes, Google has announced that they will no longer be displaying the “mobile friendly” tag in mobile search to keep search results uncluttered.
+In addition to these changes, Google has announced that it will no longer be displaying the “mobile-friendly” tag in mobile search to keep search results uncluttered.
 This is because most results when searching on mobile will already meet these criteria.
-This won’t affect the decrease in ranking for websites that are not mobile friendly, however.
+This won’t affect the decrease in ranking for websites that are not mobile-friendly, however.

 At EDGE, we understand how important it is to make sure that your website reaches its full potential.
 Why not get in touch with us to discuss your website today?